 Cheung’s experience is relatively common in Macao.
 According to a study conducted in 2015 by the University of Macau, an estimated 30,000 people suffer from depression in the city of 650,000 people – that’s about one in every 22 people.

-When the study was first announced in 2017, chief researcher Brian J. Hall warned that the city’s medical support was far from adequate: As of 2017, there were only 21 government-registered psychotherapists in Macao – and only one could speak Cantonese.
+When the study was first announced in 2017, chief researcher Brian J. Hall pointed out that the city’s medical support is far from adequate: As of 2017, only 21 government-registered psychotherapists served all of Macao – and only one could speak Cantonese.